geetHup9n0L/SOC-monitoring-with-Wazuh/docs/03-virustotal-auto.md

   ```
   sudo systemctl restart wazuh-agent
   ```
-  Now to trigger the script properly, we also have to configure on Wazuh Server so the server can use the script whenever alerts are on
+  Now to trigger the script properly, we also have to configure on Wazuh Server so the server knows to use the script whenever alerts are on
-  * Go to `/var/ossec/etc/ossec.conf` config file, and find the active response modulo section:
+  * Go to `/var/ossec/etc/ossec.conf` config file, and find the active response configuration section:

   ![VirusTotal integration test](images/images5.png)